matthewsouther/educator-emily/src/index.md

 ![](/assets/uploads/in-home-tutoring-1-.png)

-Focused, one-on-one support in a specific academic area.
+Focused, 1:1 support in a specific academic area.
 Ideal for families who want targeted skill-building.

 {% button "Learn more about tutoring" "/tutoring" %}
 {% endcolumn %}